 One of the original players in the alternative lending industry, OnDeck is a worthwhile option for short-term loans, as well as lines of credit.

-This being said, like the other alternative business lenders we’ve discussed, OnDeck offers a fast and simple application and can fund businesses as fast as one day.
+This being said, like the other alternative business lenders we’ve discussed, OnDeck offers a quick and simple application and can fund businesses as quick as one day.

 Additionally, OnDeck offers a prepayment discount—25% off your outstanding interest discount—when you pay early.
 It’s important to note, however, that OnDeck can be expensive, especially if your interest rates fall on the higher end of the spectrum.